-The Hatchet Lake Property encompasses 13,711 hectares (33,880.6 acres) in six claims adjacent to the north-eastern margin of the Athabasca Basin in Saskatchewan and three and a half kilometres to the northwest of Kivalliq's Genesis Property.
+On February 10, 2015, Kivalliq announced it had acquired 100% of the Hatchet Lake Property in Saskatchewan from Rio Tinto.
+The Hatchet Lake Property encompasses 13,711 hectares (33,880.6 acres) in six claims adjacent to the north-eastern margin of the Athabasca Basin and three and a half km to the northwest of Kivalliq's Genesis Property.